horms/opi/README.md

 ## **OPI Project Backgrounder**

 A new class of cloud and datacenter infrastructure is emerging into the marketplace.
-This new infrastructure element, often referred as Data Processing Unit (DPU) or Infrastructure Processing Unit (IPU), takes the form of a server hosted PCIe add-in card or on-board chip(s), containing one or more ASIC’s or FPGA's, usually anchored around a single powerful SoC device.
+This new infrastructure element, often referred to as Data Processing Unit (DPU) or Infrastructure Processing Unit (IPU), takes the form of a server hosted PCIe add-in card or on-board chip(s), containing one or more ASICs or FPGAs, usually anchored around a single powerful SoC device.
 The DPU/IPU-like devices have their roots in the evolution of SmartNIC devices but separate themselves from that legacy in several important ways.

-While a Smart NIC is clearly part of its host node’s compute system and exists to closely interact with and offload node hosted applications, the DPU/IPU dispenses with this secondary role.
+While a SmartNIC is clearly part of its host node’s compute system and exists to closely interact with and offload node hosted applications, the DPU/IPU dispenses with this secondary role.
 Instead, the DPU/IPU presents itself as a complete compute system unto itself with the following key characteristics: